Where Science Meets Humanity

 MARK C. POZNANSKY, MD, PHD, FCRP, FIDSA

 Dr. Poznansky is an expert physician scientist and medical innovator who has combined these expertise together to found and direct the Vaccine and Immunotherapy Center (VIC) at Massachusetts General Hospital to foster accelerated bench to bedside research and the development of novel vaccines and immunotherapies for cancer, infectious and immune mediated diseases.
 His expertise is in immunology and, in particular, immune cell migration.
 He discovered fugetaxis, the principle of immuno-repulsion or the active movement of immune cells away from an agent source, that forms the basis of his academic research at Harvard Medical School.
 His laboratory defined the molecular mechanism for this novel immune process and now explores the relevance of this mechanism to new therapeutic approaches to cancer, infectious diseases and type 1 diabetes.
-Dr. Poznansky is an Associate Professor of Medicine at Harvard Medical School and Attending Physician in Infectious Diseases Medicine at Massachusetts General Hospital.
+Dr. Poznansky is a Professor of Medicine at Harvard Medical School and Attending Physician in Infectious Diseases Medicine at Massachusetts General Hospital.

 Jacqueline A. Hart, M.D.